‘An Artist’s Rain’: A Live Painting Spectacular

 The first SESSIONS featured the founder of the Cambodian Rock & Roll Music Archive, Oum Rotanak Oudom (Aka DJ ORO), playing original vinyl from the Golden Era.
 This coincided with the opening of The Constable Gallery.
 The second SESSIONS event, called “Motown to Mekong – Music Forum”, brought together HE Touch Tana (Drakka Band), Jim Diamond (Detroit producer of The White Stripes, The Sonics, The Dirt Bombs), Kak Channthy (Singer Songwriter, The Cambodian Space Project, Astronomy Class), and Em Vun (Messenger Band) to discuss the cultural impacts of the Global Sixties and the Vietnam War and how these events shaped the lives and sounds of Cambodia’s Golden Era artists.
 These free events have been very popular, drawing large crowds that spill out of the cafe and into the streets.
 Neighboring businesses have also been supportive and have stayed open late, turning the events in block parties.

-The upcoming SESSIONS, the third in the series, will be a little different.
-It will be less focused on music and more on visual and performance art.
-But the enthusiasm for Cambodian art and the energy of a street party will be the same.
+This SESSIONS, the third in the series, was a little different.
+It was less focused on music and more on visual and performance art.
+But the enthusiasm for Cambodian art and the energy of a street party was the same.

 The Phare visual artists are looking forward to it.
 Says Sokhom Roeun, “I think I probably like live painting even more than painting in my studio.
 Studio painting is for exhibition..in the studio you think about selling, exhibiting and success.
 Live painting is about sharing.
 I can show people what it is to paint, I can do many different techniques and I only think about expressing my creativity and my emotions.”

-All creations by the artists will be for sale after the show.
+All creations by the artists are available for purchase after the show.